 For small businesses looking to harness the recent surge in online sales, choosing the right e-commerce platform is vital.
-While it’s possible to sell through a custom-made website, any retail business wanting to scale its operations will need to leverage a third-party platform such as Shopify, Magento, or BigCommerce.
+While it’s possible to sell through a custom-made website, any retail business wanting to scale its operations will need to leverage a third-party platform such as Shopify, Adobe Commerce, or BigCommerce.

 Migrating to a new ecommerce platform is undoubtedly time-consuming, but it’s especially important in light of predictions that online shopping will remain popular beyond the pandemic, so it's vital to invest in a robust, scalable platform that delivers a quality shopping experience for this growing audience.

 There are many options available in the UK, each with its own advantages and limitations.
 To help you find the right ecommerce solution for your online business, we compare the top five platforms for small retailers below.